fernandacoto/Bowling_Game_Algorithm/README.md

 Bowling Game Algorithm
 ======================

-This is a bowling game algorithm made to understand ans start appling BDD.
+This is a bowling game algorithm made to understand and start appling BDD.
 It was made in ruby, using rspec to do the tests.
 Here are 2 folders:
 * lib: which contains the logic